theGeorgew/documentation_server/docs/01_Desktop/03_thin_reimage.md

-If a thin Client needs to be reset, follow this guide
+If a thin Client needs to be reset, follow this guide please
 ![Look it’s a Plane!](thin.jpeg)
 *	Power on with USB stick in Computer
 *  	keep tapping Delete until you get password screen